 Trello is an easy tool to create and manage projects of every kind.
 The layout is easy to use and to understand, and it helps you visualize your tasks in a simple and effective way.
 You can (and you should) create a board for every client/project you’re working on, and inside every board, you can create lists based on your tasks and the type of project: one could be In Progress, another one could be Done, and so on.

-For every list you can define a card that is the specific item linked to a specific task within a project; every card can be enhanced by adding a description of the task, a deadline, an attachment if you need external documents, and also choosing labels to differentiate a card from another.
+For every list you can define a card that is the specific item linked to a specific task within a project; every card can be enhanced adding a description of the task, a deadline, an attachment if you need external documents, and also choose labels to differentiate a card from another.

 2. Wrike